kristikorsberg/PUI2016/HW2_kk3374/README.md

 and 'longitude', and used the 'i' iterator to grab the location data for each active bus.
 I then used a print statement to capture the bus line, the number of active buses, and each active bus' respective latitude and longitude.
+On September 19th, I came to CUSP early to work, and spoke with Nonie and Santiago.
+I helped Nonie trouble shoot her code for Assignment 1.
+She was getting an error while running, and we determined that she had included her API Key twice in the URL call.
+Once she removed the extra API Key reference, the code ran smoothly.

 On Friday, while I was at CUSP I was working in one of the conference rooms with Alex Kalinin.
 He had a hard time getting started with Assignment 1, so I spent some time